DALPy-Developers/DALPy/README.md

 ## Unit Testing
 Along with the Cormen-lib data structures come test utilities for writing test cases.
-The testing framework allows a course administer to easily write test cases for either expected function output or general class behavior.
+The testing framework allows a course administrator to easily write test cases for either expected function output or general class behavior.
 Test cases can then be compiled into a testing suite which runs all test cases.
-The testing suite has the capability set a test case run-time timeout and two record comma-separated test results for administrative use.
+The testing suite has the capability set a test case run-time timeout and to record comma-separated test results for administrative use.

 Consider the example test case below:
 ```python